-In July 2010, Forest Gate has agreed to issue a total of 4,228,290 common shares in settlement of unpaid salaries and fees to officers, directors and consultants of the Company.
-These common shares were issued at a price of \$0.13 per share and are subject to a four month hold period.
+On July 30, 2010, Forest Gate issued 4,228,290 common shares valued at \$380,546, based on the fair market value using quoted market price on the date of grant for unpaid salaries and fees, which had been deferred in order to preserve cash, payable to officers, directors and consultants of the Company.
+These common shares were issued at a price of \$0.09 and are subject to a four month hold period.